aka: Bait And Switch Umbridge

 - A uniquely interesting example is Richard Woolsey, an Obstructive Bureaucrat who was first seen on SG-1; he waltzes in with his rulebook and starts annoying the hell out of everyone.
 But repeated brushes with Senator Kinsey show him that something is seriously wrong with the Senator.
 He then visits General Hammond and takes Magic Floppy Disk full of Blackmail material on Senator Kinsey.
 He then gives the disk to The President, who uses it to fire Kinsey.
 His departing speech to The President is: "I also hope history one day shows that I tried to do the right thing."
 He is essentially, the one who finally brought Kinsey down.

 - He eventually shows up again in Atlantis - still trying to push his rulebook for the greater good.
 He starts annoying people again almost immediately, despite generally having good intentions.
 When he replaced Carter as the leader, this turned into awkwardness, because the crew was not used to someone so "bureaucrat-like".
 He soon learned to not only trust rules, however.
 While still being uptight, he shows a heart of gold on multiple occasions and even gets his own badass moment, when negotiating with replicators.

-- Kevin "Ug" Lee from Salute Your Shorts: Though his initial speech to the campers makes it clear that he's trying to be a hard-ass, it quickly becomes apparent that the guy is just trying to keep his job by enforcing rather reasonable rules (albeit with hilariously draconian punishments).
+- Kevin "Ug" Lee on Salute Your Shorts.
+Though his initial speech to the campers makes it clear that he's trying to be a hard-ass, it quickly becomes apparent that the guy is just trying to keep his job by enforcing rather reasonable rules (albeit with hilariously draconian punishments).